eclipse/buildship/README.md

     ./gradlew build -Pbuild.invoker=ci

-The default Eclipse version to use as the target platform is defined in the root project's _build.gradle_ file.
-To override the
+The available target platforms are defined in the root project's _build.gradle_ file, under the _eclipseBuild_ node.
-Eclipse version to use as the target platform, set the `eclipse.version` accordingly:
+By default, the build runs against target platform version _45_.
+To build against a different target platform version, you can set the `eclipse.version` Gradle project property:

     ./gradlew build -Peclipse.version=44

-The possible values for `eclipse.version` are: 36, 37, 42, 43, 44, and 45.

 ### Continuous Integration